aferrandi/exmap/README.md

 # Exmap

-A spreadsheet applicationn Based on [maps](https://github.com/aferrandi/exmap/wiki/Maps) (key-values).
+A spreadsheet applicationn based on [maps](https://github.com/aferrandi/exmap/wiki/Maps) (key-values).

 It has a web interface and allows multiple users editing the same spreadsheet.